 Designed for both internal and external negotiation, we have a ready archive of case studies that you can use in the workshops or even add a scenario for a relevant example.
-If you’re looking for a negotiation program that is principled and provide a structure and tools, we’ve done negotiation based on the different negotiation setting to create context and relevance such as:
+If you’re looking for a negotiation programme that is principled and provide a structure and tools, we’ve done negotiation based on the different negotiation setting to create context and relevance such as:

 Improving Your Competency in Uncertainty: Negotiation Skills at Work

 Equip yourself with negotiating tools applicable to your context or designation, acquire proven negotiating techniques, and have the chance to practice with similar scenarios.
 Workplace centric, our various modules are called Negotiation At Work.
 Modules include: